-PP is the physical disc pack address in hex (default value X'C6').
+PP is the physical disc pack address in hexadecimal (default is value of DSC1).

 CCC is the decimal number of cylinders to be allocated to the file (default value 1).

 LLLL is the decimal logical record length of the file in bytes (default value 108).